The Tasmanian Land Surveyors Accreditation Board

 Forms and Fees

-The following forms must be completed upon initial application to be a registered candidate, to submit details of professional experience and upon completion of the period of professional training.
+The following form must be completed upon initial application to be a registered candidate.

 Form 1 certificates must be submitted within 28 days of the end of the reporting period.
 If this requirement is not met then a request for an exemption must accompany the form, noting it is optional for the Board to accept a form lodged under this circumstance.

-It is preferred, but not mandatory, that a pre-examination survey assessment form is provided to the Board, particularly if any deficiencies have been discussed with the candidate.
+A pre-examination survey assessment form must be forwarded to the Board.
 These reports provide an insight into a candidate’s progress and may be used to refine the professional practice oral exam to target specific areas of practice or knowledge.
 A copy of this report will be provided to the candidate.